janEntikan/panda3d-docs/programming/models-and-actors/controlling-joints.rst

 .. only:: python

-   The string "modelRoot" represents the name of the model node - the string "modelRoot" is usually the correct value.
+   The string "model_root" represents the name of the model node - the string "model_root" is usually the correct value.

    The string "Joint Name" represents the name of the joint.
 Typically it would be something like "Femur", or "Neck", or "L Finger1".
 This is usually set